7eet/JavaScript/README.md

 	```

-## Functions <br>
+## Functions
 _It is a block of one or multiple statements._ <br>
 _Function name should be as accurate as possible and describe what the function does so that someone reading the code gets an indication of what the function does._
 _Here is how to declare the function_

 	```
 		function name_of_function(parameters) {